cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 # Conclusion
 This paper has analysed the actual performance of the Decred blockchain after four years of operation in the context of the four key groups of participants in the network.
 It reveals  that the chain remains relatively small in size, however those who participate support the project intensely, even through challenging financial conditions.

-- Growth metrics of DCR Hodlers has been relatively sluggish compared to Bitcoin at the same age and especially with respect to the strong ledger assurances provided by Decred.
-Decred has security finality guarantees orders of magnitude higher than it's current transaction throughput and has shown impressive resilience against re-organisations.
+Final summary insights for consideration of Decred stakeholders:

+- Decred settlement and finality guarantees are capable to handling orders of magnitude more network traffic than it presently handles.
+Sluggish growth metrics are countered by strong demand for DCR tickets.
+This suggests Decred has slow adoption of new users but strong retention once users enter the network.

-- Miners have likely experienced challenging financial conditions through 2018 to 2019 after ASICs launched at the peak of the bull market.
-Early signs of difficulty ribbon recovery and block subsidy models suggest strong fundamental support exists below current DCR pricing.
-It is expected that miners deploying additional or next generation ASIC technology will require a sustained increase to the DCR/USD price to justify the investment.
+- Miners have endured exceptionally challenging financial conditions after ASICs launched at the peak of the 2017 bull market.
+Block subsidy model and early recovery of the difficulty ribbon suggest strong support below current DCR/USD pricing.

-- Stakeholders have shown remarkable resilience throughout the 2018–19 bear market with over $5.6 Billion in value spent on DCR ticket purchases (1.0 Million BTC equivalent).
-The governance vote to change the stake difficulty algorithm was very clearly against the fee income interest of miners, yet passed with 97.9% approval.
-This suggests strong alignment between miner and user values and/or strong coin and thus vote decentralisation has occurred for Decred.

-- Treasury spending to date has achieved a remarkable output of world-class technology relative to a modest $7.25 Million spend.
-The value of each DCR ticket relative to the Treasury balance (vote power) suggests strong incentives by stakeholders to protect the Treasury by personal sacrifice.
+- The stake-diff algorithm change is a pivotal moment in Decred's history with very positive implications long term.
+The very clear reduction in miner fee revenue indicates that miners are either strongly aligned with users or, more likely, early DCR coin (and vote) distribution was very wide.

+- Stakeholders have bound over $5.6 Billion (1 Million BTC) in DCR tickets, each providing around 10% of the purchase price in vote weight over the Treasury.
+Evidence suggests that the PoS incentives and desire to accumulate DCR is strong and stakeholders actively defend the security and longevity of the chain.

+- The Treasury has spent a very modest $7.25 Million to bootstrap Decred from genesis to now and deliver world-class, open source technology.
+Approximately one third of accumulated DCR has been spent with an acceleration of outflows as a result of price capitulation in early 2019.

-> In summary, the Decred network continues to display an impressive resiliency to adverse conditions, a credit to the stronghand of participants, elegant design of hybrid PoW/PoS consensus, and Treasury funding incentive structures.
+> In summary, the Decred network continues to display an impressive resiliency to adverse market conditions.
+This is a credit to the strong-hand and commitment of all participants and elegant design of hybrid PoW/PoS consensus, and the Treasury funding mechanism.

-> The dedication of stakeholders and miners is evident in the aggregate behaviour on-chain and manifests in along-term, conservative and well considered decision making process.
+> The dedication of stakeholders, miners and contractors is evident in the aggregate network behaviour on-chain.
+The Decred decision making process is clearly one of long-term, conservative and well considered thinking, with remarkable output and future potential as a result.

+# References

+All data sourced from [coinmetrics.io Community data](https://coinmetrics.io/) and dcrdata via [Decred block explorer](https://explorer.dcrdata.org/#) and analysed by the author's custom code.

+[1] Decred Assembly - Ep15 - Decred and ASICs Part I, https://www.youtube.com/watch?v=7K2sDhyjQys&feature=youtu.be, 2017

+[2] Decred Assembly - Ep16 - Decred and ASICs Part II, https://www.youtube.com/watch?v=8TPFIVYy_i4&feature=youtu.be, 2017

+[3] Ammar Nasser, Decred - An alternative Contender, https://medium.com/@Ammarooni/decred-an-alternative-contender-a3547a014745, 2019

+[4] Ammar Nasser, Building a transparent future with the Decred blockchain, https://medium.com/decred/building-a-transparent-future-with-the-decred-blockchain-e77471d28059, 2020

+[5] Permabull Nino, Introduction to Crypto-Accounting: An Analysis of Decred as an Accounting System, https://medium.com/@permabullnino/introduction-to-crypto-accounting-an-analysis-of-decred-as-an-accounting-system-4d3e67fce28, 2019

+[6] Permabull Nino, Decred On-Chain: A Look at Block Subsidies, https://medium.com/@permabullnino/decred-on-chain-a-look-at-block-subsidies-6f5180932c9b, 2019

+[7] Decred, New Stake Difficulty Algorithm, https://medium.com/decred/new-stake-difficulty-algorithm-cdf432d623fe, 2017

+[8] Coinmetrics, Introducing Realized Capitalization, https://coinmetrics.io/realized-capitalization/, 2018

+[9] Matheus Degiovani, DCP0004 or "On RCs and fully testing consensus changes", https://matheusd.com/post/dcp0004-and-hardforks/, 2019

+[10] Decred Block Explorer: Treasury Address Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx, https://explorer.dcrdata.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx?chart=balance&zoom=ijhhasg0-k6ok9i80&bin=month&txntype=merged_debit

+[11] Checkmate, Decred, Hyper-secure, Unforgeably Scarce, https://medium.com/@_Checkmatey_/decred-hypersecure-unforgeably-scarce-e076b91a2be, 2019

+[12] Decred blog, dcrtime: Blockchain-based Timestamps, https://blog.decred.org/2017/06/14/dcrtime-Blockchain-based-Timestamps/, 2017

+[13] Decred blog, On-Chain Atomic Swaps, https://blog.decred.org/2017/09/20/On-Chain-Atomic-Swaps/, 2017

+[14] Decred blog, Politeia in Production, https://blog.decred.org/2018/10/15/Politeia-in-Production/, 2018

+[15] Decred blog, A new kind of DEX, https://blog.decred.org/2018/06/05/A-New-Kind-of-DEX/, 2018

+[16] Decred blog, Iterating Privacy, https://blog.decred.org/2019/08/28/Iterating-Privacy/, 2019

+[17] Decred blog, LN & Multi-Owner Tickets, https://blog.decred.org/2019/11/11/LN-Multi-Owner-Tickets/, 2019

 ## Signature
 **Decred**